 Big Lots, Inc. (BIG) has different ideas about mosaic theory, and its suit, filed with the assistance of prestigious Cravath, Swaine & Moore, asks for an injunction against Retail Intelligence Group (RIG) to prevent “wrongfully induced” snooping.
 According to BIG, “Legitimate research firms do not seek to obtain nonpublic information to tip off selected investors at the expense of others.”

 In other words, RIG’s report was accurate and timely.
 BIG claims that it was also illegal, apparently based on three arguments: 1) it was based on nonpublic information, 2) its employees were illegally induced to disclose trade secrets and 3) the report was selectively disclosed.
 We doubt the nonpublic argument will get very far because of mosaic theory.
-The argument about employees has more weight if BIG had explicit policies defining what it considers confidential and these policies were well communicated to employees.
+The argument about employees has more weight if BIG had explicit policies defining what it considers confidential which were well communicated to employees.
 RIG’s modus operandi is not to pay for the information it collects, so if there is an issue here it would be whether RIG induced employees to violate clearly defined company regulations.
-Selective disclosure is a more interesting argument, which requires a separate discussion, and we will ignore it for now.
+Selective disclosure is a more interesting argument, which requires a separate discussion.

 BIG would not be the first issuer to try to intimidate security analysts with negative views.
 Biovail (now Valeant Pharmaceuticals) and Overstock.com sued Gradient Analytics in 2006 for allegedly colluding with hedge funds to drive down their stocks.
 The SEC investigated and found no wrongdoing on the part of Gradient.
 Valeant recently settled with Gradient, issuing a statement that Biovail’s original litigation against Gradient was ‘regrettable’.
 We would not be surprised if the BIG – RIG case plays out similarly.